Self Employed Remortgages

 Tracy Boyle - Google Business Review

-The deal you get depends on not just the severity of adverse credit, but how long ago it occurred.
+The interest rate you get depends on not just the severity of adverse credit, but how long ago it occurred.
 But in the right circumstances, it's still possible to remortgage, even if you've been subject to an ex-bankruptcy, IVA or repossession.

-When you're ready to remortgage, a specialist advisor at SEMH can save you time, stress and potentially thousands of pounds.
+To obtain the best deal for your circumstances, a specialist self-employed mortgage broker at SEMH can save you time, stress and potentially thousands of pounds.

 About the author